ratalabs/LMSA-core/README.md

-## Blackboard Automation
+## Blackboard Assistant

-The purpose of this library is to provide a structured framework for automation the boring stuff within the blackboard web portal.
+This is a full service web-based automation application for the Blackboard Learn LMS.
+It can currently handle all content management and information editing tasks.

 ## For The Developers: